coala/projects/data/projects/roberta_external_source.md

 specific to certain robotics hardware is an important part of Roberta's main goal of accessibility and outreach for young women and students of all ages.

-The student will work with members from the Coala team, and members from Fraunhofer IAIS and other Roberta-related projects.
+The student will work with members from the coala team, and members from Fraunhofer IAIS and other Roberta-related projects.
 The student may acquire additional certification through Fraunhofer IAIS in Sankt Augustin, Germany.